PatternPal/PatternPal/docs/docs/technical/recognizer.md

 ### CheckResult

-A CheckResult is the result of a check.
-Similar to how a check can be a collection of checks, the result of a check can be a collection of CheckResults.
-Each CheckResult has a feedback message, which provides information about what happened when the check was run.
+A @PatternPal.Core.CheckResult is the result of a check.
+Similar to how a check can be a collection of checks, the result of a check can be a collection of `CheckResult`s.
+Each `CheckResult` has a feedback message, which provides information about what happened when the check was run.
 For example, it shows for what reason a check did not succeed.\
-A leaf check corresponds to a LeafCheckResult.
-Such a CheckResult either did succeed or did not.
+A leaf check corresponds to a @PatternPal.Core.LeafCheckResult.
+Such a `CheckResult` either did succeed or did not.
 Therefore, it has a Correctness property.
-A node check corresponds to a NodeCheckResult.
-It has a list of NodeCheckResults and LeafCheckResults.
+A node check corresponds to a @PatternPal.Core.NodeCheckResult.
+It has a list of `NodeCheckResult`s and `LeafCheckResult`s.

 ### CheckBuilder

-The CheckBuilder is a static class that makes it possible to make a collection of checks for a recognizer.
-It contains a number of static methods, each one for one specific check, like Class() which returns a ClassCheck, and Method() which returns a MethodCheck.
+The @PatternPal.Core.Checks.CheckBuilder is a static class that makes it possible to make a collection of checks for a recognizer.
+It contains a number of static methods, each one for one specific check, like `Class()` which returns a
+@PatternPal.Core.Checks.ClassCheck, and `Method()` which returns a @PatternPal.Core.Checks.MethodCheck.
 These methods can be used by a recognizer to create checks in a fluid way.

 ### Example recognizer